Cookie preferences

 KL's best food zones by transport type

-• Jalan Alor, Bukit Bintang : The most accessible hawker strip in the tourist zone — 300 metres of open-air restaurants running from around 5 PM until the early hours.
+• Jalan Alor, Bukit Bintang : The most accessible hawker strip in the tourist zone — about 300 metres of open-air restaurants running from around 5 PM until the early hours.
 Satay, grilled seafood, dim sum, and Malaysian staples side by side.
 Walk here from Bukit Bintang MRT or from any hotel in the area.
 Best on weekday evenings before the weekend crowds arrive.
 No car needed.

-• Bangsar : A settled café, restaurant, and evening neighbourhood 5 km from the city centre.
+• Bangsar : A settled café, restaurant, and evening neighbourhood about 5 km from the city centre.
 Telawi Street and Jalan Maarof concentrate independent restaurants and bars at mid-range prices.
 The LRT (Bangsar station, Kelana Jaya line) serves the area, though a car makes it easier to move between the two main strips.
 Recommended for an evening out with a different atmosphere from Bukit Bintang.

 • Petaling Street, Chinatown : KL's traditional Chinatown market is best in the early evening when street vendors set up alongside the covered shophouses.
-Pasar Seni LRT station is a five-minute walk.
+Pasar Seni LRT station is about a five-minute walk.
 The surrounding streets — Jalan Sultan, Jalan Tun HS Lee — reward an early-morning visit when they are quieter and easier to photograph.
 Pair the visit with a kopitiam coffee at one of the old-school Chinese coffee shops on Jalan Tun HS Lee.

-• Old Klang Road and PJ Old Town : The most authentic local hawker experience, in suburbs 8–15 km from the city centre.
+• Old Klang Road and PJ Old Town : The most authentic local hawker experience, in suburbs about 8–15 km from the city centre.
 Not accessible by rail — a car is the practical option.
 These are the places where KL residents eat rather than tourist-facing zones.
 Ask a local or hotel concierge for a specific stall rather than using a general restaurant app.
 The food is reliably better and noticeably cheaper than comparable dishes in the tourist core.

 Which day trips from KL are worth renting a car for?